-Garlic is an herb known for its unique taste in savory dishes and health-wise for its ability to help detoxify the body, boost immune function, lower blood pressure and improve circulation.
-China produces the most garlic in all the world, almost 23 billion pounds of garlic per year, that's roughly 77% of the world’s production of garlic.
+Garlic is a vegetable (often confused as an herb or spice) known for its unique taste in savory dishes and health-wise for its ability to help detoxify the body, boost immune function, lower blood pressure, and improve circulation.
+China produces the most garlic in all the world, almost 23 billion pounds of garlic per year–that's roughly 77% of the world’s production of garlic.
 Whether you're cooking it yourself, or enjoying a garlic-flavored dish, the issue of that garlicky smell is a very present one.

-When garlic cells are ruptured by cutting or pressing, they release an enzyme called alliinase.
+When garlic cells are ruptured by being cut, pressed, or crushed, they release an enzyme called alliinase.
 This enzyme chemically changes the inherent alliin into allicin, a sulfur-containing molecule, resulting in that heady, pungent garlic smell which is a mainstay in kitchens around the world.
-These sulfur molecules are absorbed into the bloodstream and lungs, escaping through exhaled air and perspiration.
-Thus, the garlic breath.
-And, in some people who consume massive quantities, a noticeable garlicky bodily odor can result.
+These sulfur molecules are absorbed into the bloodstream and lungs and then escape through exhaled air and perspiration–leading to garlic breath.
+And in some people who consume massive quantities, a noticeable garlicky bodily odor can result.

 Getting Rid of Garlic Odor

-Have you tried parsley, lemon and everything in between, yet still the garlic breath persists.
+Have you tried parsley, lemon, and everything in between, yet still the garlic breath persists?
 There's an explanation.
-After you've eaten garlic, the sulfur that gives off the odor, specifically allyl methyl sulfide, actually enters your bloodstream, give your lungs fresh garlic air to pump through your mouth until it's completely out of your system.
+After you've eaten garlic, the sulfur that gives off the odor–specifically allyl methyl sulfide–actually enters your bloodstream, giving your lungs fresh garlic air to pump through your mouth until it's completely out of your system.
 The only way to get it out of your bloodstream is to excrete it through normal bodily functions including sweat, urinating, and breathing.